 113.3 Work commencing before permit issuance.
-Any Person who commences any work, activity or operation regulated by this Code before obtaining the necessary permits and or approvals shall be subject to an investigation fee in accordance with Section 113.3.1.
+A Any person who commences any work, activity or operation regulated by this Code before obtaining the necessary permits shall be subject to an additional fee established by the applicable governing authority, which shall be in addition to the required permit fees and or approvals shall be subject to an investigation fee in accordance with Section 113.3.1.